qbancoffee/ftdi_jtag_programmer/README.md

   ## Here are the steps to load it onto the CPLD.
   ### Download and install the FTDI D2XX drivers

-  If you are using Windows you'll need to remove the VCP(Virtual COM Port) drivers and install the D2XX direct USB access drivers.
-  If you are using Linux then you'll need to temporarily unload the VCP(Virtual COM Port) module and install the D2XX direct USB access static and shared libraries.

   [Download the driver for your OS](https://ftdichip.com/drivers/d2xx-drivers/)

   Since I use Linux I'll go over what I did for my installation.